 Over to you

 What has been your experience with antidepressants, and depression?
 Have you found alternatives to drugs that help?
-I would love to hear your experience.
-Leave me a comment or write me!
+I would love to hear about your experience.
+Leave me a comment or write to me!